 - Claims Bureau Intern, New York State Attorney General

 Andrew Janet joined Janet, Janet & Suggs, LLC after serving as an associate attorney in the litigation department of Cleary Gottlieb, a preeminent international law firm.
 He practiced at the Cleary’s headquarters in New York and worked on high-profile corporate litigation and investigations where billions of dollars were at stake.

-- University of Southern California allegations of sexual misconduct by its former gynecologist, Dr. George Tyndall, both on an individual lawsuit basis and through class actions.
+- Serving as liaison counsel for hundreds of sexual abuse survivors in litigation against University of Southern California regarding allegations of sexual misconduct by its former gynecologist, Dr. George Tyndall.

-- Collaboration on litigation strategy, researching a variety of issues, and reviewing and managing intakes for sexual abuse victims.
+- Collaborating on litigation strategy, researching a variety of issues, and reviewing and managing intakes for sexual abuse victims.

 Andrew also has a special interest in cases involving fraudulent business practices, having gained experience in that area through his work involving litigation over the fraud committed by Bernard Madoff.